 The Academy is one of the largest in Wiltshire with over 1,700 girls and boys aged 11- 19.
 Our large Sixth Form has built up a national reputation for academic success.
-The catchment area includes Wootton Bassett itself and extends to the villages of Broad Town, Lydiard Millicent and Lyneham.
-Other students come by choice from neighbouring areas and we are regularly over-subscribed.
+The catchment area includes Royal Wootton Bassett itself and extends to the villages of Broad Town, Lydiard Millicent and Lyneham.
+Other students come by choice from neighbouring areas including west and north Swindon and we are regularly over-subscribed.

 The Academy has a proud record of academic success by pupils with considerable achievement in a range of sporting, musical, dramatic and extra-curricular activities.
 In spite of its size, the Academy enjoys a justifiable reputation as a caring community encouraging pupils in the maintenance of high standards of behaviour.